• Published January 15, 2026

 By combining rigorous research methods with advanced technology, we’ve designed an approach where humans and AI work together to reveal insights that drive lasting leadership impact and responsibly advance leadership development.

-Our HiFi Conversation Analytics™ tool combines human expertise with AI in one of our leadership programs.
-HiFi helps senior leaders understand their behaviors in the Looking Glass, Inc.® simulation of our Leading for Organizational Impact program.
+Our HiFi Conversation Analytics™ tool combines human expertise with AI in our leadership program for senior leaders, Leading for Organizational Impact, helping them understand their behaviors in its included Looking Glass, Inc.® simulation.

 Here’s a deeper look at each stage.